Trigus42/Private-LAN/unbound/guide/main.md

 # Network configuration

 #### VLAN
-Add this to /etc/network/interfaces to create a new VLAN:
+Add this to /etc/network/interfaces to create a new virtual interface:

 ```
 auto eth0.1